APNS Push Certificates

 Certificate Expiration and Renewal

 The Organization Certificates page displays the expiration date of the active certificate.
-Relution will warn you as the expiration date approaches.
+Relution issues a warning as the expiration date approaches.

 Renew the certificate before it expires.
-If you miss the deadline:
+If the deadline is missed:

 - All enrolled Apple devices instantly lose their MDM connection.